Top five Monday

 Vienna is one of the key hubs on the tourist map of Europe.

-Every year inter-railers, backpackers and travellers of all kinds pass through this wonderful city and spend their days seeing the sights, visiting the museums and taking… read full article
+Every year inter-railers, backpackers and travellers of all kinds pass through this wonderful city and spend their days seeing the sights, visiting the museums and taking in… read full article

 Lugano is a small town of 50,000 inhabitants in the southern part of Switzerland.
 As it borders Italy it is predominantly Italian speaking.